 We could all do with a little post lockdown bucket list inspiration, right?
 Let’s dream now and travel later!

 If you close your eyes and think of Japan, what do you see?
 Come on, try this experiment!
 Before I went there, I used to see Mount Fuji, cherry tree blossoms, and Sailor Moon (this was my childhood hero, don’t laugh!).
 But now, a few months after the trip, I can only see a geisha or maiko performing and dancing.
+It’s definitely one of the world’s most unforgettable travel experiences.

 What’s so special about this, you ask?
 Well, this is so traditionally Japanese that you won’t believe it’s still happening today, in the digital era.
 They still wear hand-painted kimono, they still have the specific updo hairstyle that makes them easy to recognize, they still perform the same arts as they used to centuries ago.